 Bridge Over the River Kwai

-Visitors come to the bridge over the river Kwai in Kanchanaburi province mostly to experience the dark history hidden here.
+Visitors come to the bridge over the River Kwai in Kanchanaburi province mostly to experience the dark history hidden here.
 This black metal bridge is considered as a symbol of the damage suffered by Thailand during wartime.
 Part of the proposed Thai-Burma Railway Line, also known as the Death Railway, it was part of Japan’s ambitious schemes to connect the neighboring countries by railroad.
 Built using mainly forced labor, many people lost their lives building the railway and the bridge.

-Many people, especially movie fans may find State Tower be very familiar, and yes, it truly is.
-Impressing the public awareness in 2011 with many scenes in the blockbuster The Hangover II, this landmark quickly becomes a highlight in many Thailand tours.
+Many people, especially movie fans may find State Tower to be very familiar, and yes, it truly is.
+Impressing public awareness in 2011 with many scenes in the blockbuster The Hangover II, this landmark quickly becomes a highlight in many Thailand tours.
 Parts of the film were shot in the Sky Bar at the top of the tower, part of the high-class Lebua hotel.
 The bar’s golden dome and circular bar area on a large open terrace are now among the city’s most recognizable sites.
 Having a drink at the world’s highest open-air sky bar is also often on many visitors’ wish lists.

 Ko Ta Pu